arijit197/imageOCR/README.md

 # imageOCR
-image to text and image to JSon extraction
+Image to text and image to JSon extraction

 ## Ehospital LIS Image OCR API
 The objective was to create a microservice to extract text data from a lab report file in such a format that data becomes easily accessible to the doctors in the hospital.